Areeba-Seher04/Facial-Recognition-SAAS-Django/README.md

 # Facial-Recognition-SAAS-Django

-## This API is deployed on http://areebaseher04.pythonanywhere.com/
+## This API is deployed at http://areebaseher04.pythonanywhere.com/

 ## ENDPOINTS